This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- Have your child elevate his wound.
+- Elevate (raise) the area above the level of your child's heart as often as you can.
 This will help decrease swelling and pain.
-Have him elevate the wound above the level of his heart as often as possible.
-Prop the wound on pillows or blankets to keep it elevated comfortably.
+Prop the area on pillows or blankets to keep it elevated comfortably.

 - Do not let your child share personal items, such as towels, clothing, and razors.

-- Have your child wash his hands often.
-Make sure he washes his hands with soap and water after he uses the bathroom or sneezes.
-He also needs to wash his hands before he eats.
+- Have your child wash his or her hands often.
+Make sure he or she washes with soap and water after using the bathroom or sneezing.
+He or she also needs to wash his or her hands before eating.
 Use lotion to prevent dry, cracked skin.